The Case Study Innovations Logo

 3.2 Fragility

 Field: fragility (array of item IDs) specifies which items are fragile.
-These items should not have items stacked on top of them, ensuring that delicate items are handled safely during packing.
+Fragile items should not have other items stacked on top of them.

 "fragility": ["I-001", "I-003"]